Sri Lanka to set up institute to educate MPs on economic management | Science-Environment

 - Sri Lanka

-Sri Lanka has approved a proposal to set up an institute aimed at educating parliamentarians and officials to help them make informed decisions on economic and trade affairs, a senior official said on Tuesday.
+The Sri Lankan government has approved a proposal to set up an institute aimed at educating parliamentarians and officials to help them make ''informed decisions'' on economic and trade affairs, a senior official said on Tuesday, as the island nation was grappling with the unprecedented economic turmoil.

 Cabinet spokesman Bandula Gunawardena told reporters that the cabinet approved the proposal of President Ranil Wickremesinghe to set up the Sri Lanka Economic and Trade Institute.